 Please talk to us about any of your injuries or concerns.
 The more we know the better we can assist you throughout the practice and make sure you have the best possible experience with us.

 Dynamic Yoga, Balance Board, Vinyasa Flows, Power Yoga and Ashtanga are great ways to have fun, gain strength and flexibility and remove toxins.
-You will definitely burn calories, but weight loss and maintenance will only happen with a balanced lifestyle that also includes a balanced died, stress management and other factors.
+You will definitely burn calories, but weight loss and maintenance will only happen with a balanced lifestyle that also includes a balanced diet, stress management and other factors.
 Yoga is also a great way to enhance the relationship you have with yourself which can consequently lead to making more conscious choices for your overall wellbeing.

 Our space is unique and multifunctional, and although we do not have any shower facilities in we do provide a huge toilet and a changing room where you can prepare for the practice.